aimansae/reviewme-api/README.md

 5. local workspace kept throwing MIME and 404() errors as shown below
    ![Mime Error](static/readmeDocs/mime-error.png)

-**Fixed** thanks to tutor's help, by adding DEBUG=True to settings.py
+**Fixed** thanks to tutor's help, by adding DEBUG=False to settings.py

 ## Known Bug-Issues

-No unknown bugs
+Adming page not being styled.
+Tried to remove Collect stativ var from Heroku, as advised by tutor, but that did not resolve the issue.

 ## Technologies used